Simon Wigg

-Simon Antony Wigg (15 October 1960 – 15 November 2000) was an English speedway, grasstrack and longtrack rider who won five World Long Track Championships and finished runner-up in the Speedway World Championship in 1989.
+Simon Antony Wigg (15 October 1960 – 15 November 2000) was an English speedway, grasstrack and longtrack rider.
+He won five World Long Track Championships and finished runner-up in the Speedway World Championship in 1989.
+He earned 57 international caps for the England national speedway team.

 Education

-Wigg went to school at the John Hampden School in High Wycombe.
-Leaving in 1977 after taking his O'levels.
 After relocating with his family several times as a child, he gained a scholarship to Woodbridge School in Suffolk, where he and his brother began their interest in motorcycle racing, attending Ipswich Witches meetings at Foxhall and riding in grasstrack competitions.

 Career

 Wigg was born in Aylesbury, Buckinghamshire.

-In 1980 later he joined his first speedway club, Weymouth Wildcats.
-In 1982, Wigg won the British League Division Two Pairs Championship with Martin Yeates, and in 1984 qualified for his first World Final.
+In 1980, he joined his first speedway club, Weymouth Wildcats, and in 1982, Wigg won the British League Division Two Pairs Championship with Martin Yeates with the sea-side town club.
+After joining Cradley Heath in 1983, he won the treble of league, Knockout Cup and Midland Cup.

-In 1984 he was signed by Oxford Cheetahs who bought him from Cradley Heath Heathens for £25,000.
+In 1984, he was signed by Oxford Cheetahs who bought him from Cradley Heath Heathens for £25,000.
 The Oxford team had returned to the British League and the other signings to start as the top five riders for the season were Hans Nielsen for a record £30,000, Marvyn Cox for £15,000, Melvyn Taylor for £12,000 and Jens Rasmussen, with Ian Clark and Nigel Sparshott at 6 & 7.
+It was in 1984 that he qualified for his first World Final.

 After a mid table finish in 1984 he was part of the Oxford team that won the league and cup double during a 1985 British League season.
-Also in 1985 he became the second British World Longtrack Champion (Michael Lee was the first in 1981) and went on to win the title a further four times.
+Also in 1985, he became the second British World Longtrack Champion (Michael Lee was the first in 1981) and went on to win the title a further four times.
 He was the most successful British grasstrack and longtrack rider ever.

-Wigg while riding in Oxford met his wife to be, Charlie, and after a few years together they had two children.
-In 1986 Wigg was part of the Oxford team that won a second consecutive league and cup double during the 1986 British League season.
+Wigg while riding in Oxford, met his wife to be, Charlie, and after a few years together they had two children.
+In 1986, Wigg was part of the Oxford team that won a second consecutive league and cup double during the 1986 British League season.